Bandra Terminus–Hazrat Nizamuddin Yuva Express: Traction

 The route is fully electrified.
-Prior to Western Railway switching to the AC traction, it would be hauled by a WCAM-2/2P engine until after which it would get either a WAP-7 locomotive from Ghaziabad shed or a WAP-4 from the Vadodara shed.
+Prior to Western Railway switching to the AC traction, it would be hauled by a WCAM-2/2P engine until after which it would get either a WAP-7 locomotive from Ghaziabad shed or a WAP-4 and WAP5 from the Vadodara shed.

-Since Western Railway switched over to AC traction in February 2012, it is hauled from end to end by a WAP-7 electric locomotive from Vadodara Loco Shed.
+Since Western Railway switched over to AC traction in February 2012, it is hauled from end to end by a WAP-7 and WAP5 so was WAP-4 electric locomotive from Vadodara Loco Shed.